Slow Cooker Buffalo Chicken

 This post may contain affiliate links.
 Please read our disclosure policy.

-Skip the wings and make a big batch of shredded crockpot buffalo chicken instead!
-Pile it onto hamburger buns for an easy dinner or the ultimate game-day feast.
+Skip the wings and make a big batch of shredded Crockpot Buffalo chicken — perfect for sandwiches, wraps, or sliders.
 Perfect for parties, tailgates, or any time you’re craving bold, saucy flavor.

 shredded buffalo chicken in slow cooker with ranch and buns on the side.